DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-25-fourth-post.md

 <ul>
   <li><p style="font-family:Times;font-size:110%;text-align:justify"><b>Equivalence Partitioning</b> - It is a test design technique that involves dividing input valid and invalid partitions and selecting particular values from each partition as test data. </p></li>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify"><b>Boundary Value Analysis</b> - It is a test design technique that involves the determination of boundaries for input values and selecting values that are at the boundaries and just inside/ outside of the boundaries as test data.</p></li>
+  <li><p style="font-family:Times;font-size:110%;text-align:justify"><b>Boundary Value Analysis</b> - It is a test design technique that involves the determination of boundaries for input values and selecting values that are at the boundaries and just inside/outside of the boundaries as test data.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify"><b>Cause-Effect Graphing</b> - It is a test design technique that involves identifying the case and effects producing a Cause-Effect Graph.</p></li></ul>

 ### Test Scenario